Women in Jordan: Self defence to fight for women's rights

 Women in Jordan have made significant contributions to the art world, showcasing their strength and empowerment through their artistic expressions.
 A recent exhibition at the Zara Gallery titled "Delicate Lines of Strength" featured the work of four local female artists.
 Their paintings captured the beauty, sensitivity, and mystery of women, while reflecting their confidence, passion, and curiosity.
 Through different artistic styles and techniques, these artists conveyed emotions, challenged social norms, and inspired viewers.
 Their artworks celebrate the resilience of women and contribute to a greater recognition of women's artistic endeavors in Jordan.

 Through various artistic mediums, such as painting, sculpture, and performance art, these women challenge societal norms and redefine traditional gender roles.
-Their artwork serves as a powerful tool for self-expression, activism, and social commentary.
-By reclaiming public spaces and incorporating feminist perspectives into their work, these artists have had a profound impact on the urban environment.
+Their artwork serves as a tool for self-expression, activism, and social commentary.
+By reclaiming public spaces and incorporating feminist perspectives into their work, these artists have had an observable impact on the urban environment.
 Their art not only addresses social issues but also stimulates dialogue and fosters inclusivity within the community.
 The artistic endeavors of Jordanian women encompass a wide range of themes, including women's empowerment, cultural identity, and social justice.
-Through their unique perspectives and narratives, these artists contribute to a vibrant and diverse art scene in Jordan.
+Through their unique perspectives and narratives, these artists contribute to the art scene in Jordan.